 a distinct shape, oval with three large lobes at the tip.

 Plant blooms in early summer in open sunny places.

 occurs in the same area.
 It has similar leaves, except

-earlier and in shadier places.
-It has similar flowers,
+blooms earlier and in shadier places.
+It too has drooping

 flowers, and the leaves are distinctly different, with scalloped